New product | Discover uPASS Go!

 For gate access control, RFID can be used to automatically identify vehicles and drivers.
 The ability to allow or deny access based on a vehicle having an RFID tag is a valuable way to provide a perimeter or building an enhanced level of security.
 These systems keep out unauthorized vehicles that would otherwise take up space and prevents individuals from entering a secure building or lot.
 RFID technology is therefore perfect to use for secured vehicle access applications, such as highly secured vehicle access at airports, seaports and mines.
 It’s also relevant for fast and convenient vehicle access to car parks, gated communities, staff parking areas, and campuses.

-Okay, but how does RFID work?
+But how does RFID work?

 RFID Reader and Antenna